rapidsai/rmm/README.md

-RMM uses [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) to manage its dependencies on [CCCL](https://github.com/nvidia/cccl) and others, you can use it for your project's dependecy on RMM itself.
+RMM uses [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) to manage its dependencies on [CCCL](https://github.com/nvidia/cccl) and others, you can use it for your project's dependency on RMM itself.

 There is an issue with using CPM's *single-argument compact syntax* for RMM/CCCL as it transitively marks targets as `SYSTEM` dependencies.